-CPPs offer a guaranteed repayment of principle (upon maturity) as well as the opportunity to participate in price gains of some underlying instrument.
+CPPs offer a guaranteed repayment of principal (upon maturity) as well as the opportunity to participate in price gains of some underlying instrument.

 Let’s assume an investor has $100,000 available for investment.
-They can buy a zero-coupon bond at $99,000, to receive $100,000 at maturity.
-They can then use the $1,000 left to purchase a call option on some underlying asset.
-At that point, the two investments can be prepackaged to form a capital protected product, as shown below:
+He can buy a zero-coupon bond priced at $99,000 to receive $100,000 at maturity.
+He can then use the $1,000 left to purchase a call option on some underlying asset.
+At that point, the two investments can be prepackaged to form a capital-protected product, as shown below:

 On one side we have the zero-coupon bond which provides the investor capital protection; at maturity, the investor is guaranteed of 100% of the capital invested even if the call option expires worthless.
 On the other, we have the call option which provides unlimited upside potential (if the call is in-the-money at expiry) while limiting the downside to the price (premium) paid.
 In our example, the investor would lose a maximum of $1,000 – the price paid for the option.

 An inverse floater uses the 3-month US Treasury bill rate as the reference rate.
 As of 31st March 20X9, the US T-bill rate stood at 1.66%.
 Given that the fixed rate is 20% and the coupon rate changes by a factor of 2 in response to a 100 basis points change in the reference rate, the floater’s coupon rate is closest to:

 The correct answer is C.